Hypergeometric Functions over Finite Fields: Quadratic or Higher Transformation Formulas

 \end{Theorem}

-To prove this result, Andrews and Stanton used two Bailey cubic $_3F_2$ transformation formulas.
-In this section, we obtain a finite field analogue of the above formula.
-Namely we will show the following.
+To prove this result, Andrews and Stanton used two Bailey cubic $_3F_2$ transformation formulas, both of which satisfy the $(\ast)$ condition.
+Consequently, our dictionary method allows us to translate the proofs to obtain the following result. \bk

-\begin{Theorem} For a given finite field $\F_q$ of odd characteristic, let $A$, $B \in \fqhat$ such that none of $A,B, B\ol A^2$, $B^3\ol A^2$, $B^3\phi\ol A$ is trivial and $x$ an element in $\F_q$ with $x\neq \pm 1$, $\frac 12$.
+\begin{Theorem} For a given finite field $\F_q$ of odd characteristic, let $A$, $B \in \fqhat$ such that none of $A$, $B$, $A\ol B^2$, $A^2\ol B^3$, $\phi A\ol B$, $\phi A\ol B^3$ is trivial and $x$ an element in $\F_q$ with $x\neq \pm 1$, $\frac 12$.
 We have

 \end{Theorem}